 WILFORD, Francis.
-1771 (1761?) — Benares 1822.
+1761 (1771 makes him too young for his early career) — Benares 1822.
 British (of German Origin) Colonial Officer and Indologist in India.
 Born in the Kingdom of Hannover, obtained classical education.
-At an early age (1781?) joined the E.I.C.’s military service.
+In 1781 joined the E.I.C.’s military service.
 Served many years as Lieutenant, in the end Colonel (possibly retired in 1794 and settled in Varanasi).
 There is very little reliable information available about his life.
-Apparently he had Indian wife and daughters.
+Apparently he had an Indian wife, Khanum Bibi, and several daughters.

 – “On the ancient Geography of India”, AsRes 14, 1822, 373-470; “An essay on the comparative geography of India”, JASB 20, 1951, 227-272, 470-486.

 Sources: *H. Hosten, “Father A. Monserrate, S.J., and Captain F. Wilford”, JASB N.S.
 18, 1922, 371-374; Trautmann 1997, 89-93 (but note that he several times mistakenly calls Wilford “Wilkins”); Windisch 115f.; not in D.N.B.
 The long article in Wikipedia contains many details, but present little evidence in their support.